seas-cs32/chap01/README.md

 `txts`: Directory containing plaintext stories (i.e., `[title].txt`) and the output you should produce from the different solution scripts you write (i.e., `[title]-soln*.py`).

-`pset1.md`: The description of the programming assignment for this chapter.
-In CS32, this file becomes `instructions.md` in the `pset1` Replit project.
-This copy is done by hand.